The Project is Progressing:

 The present document sketches a proposal to establish a Local Public Banking System which will help to fill supply gaps, which apparently limit the access to financial services in Ireland.
 An improved access to finance will be vital for a continuous economic recovery and development – especially for the local Irish SME sector and the local population.

 - We can follow current government policy and continue to restore the 3 bailed-out too-big-to-fail commercial banks, keeping the failed oligopoly going.
 (AIB; 99% state owned, on life-support & owes us what..€20.8bn?
 The BoI essentially told government to butt out.
 So they may, ‘they’re a private entity’) or

 - We can, for a total of €140m over a five-year period, establish 10 safe, solvent and ethical Regional Public Banks with the explicit purpose of serving local businesses, communities, and households.
 The Credit Unions and Post Offices can play a key role in providing the Community Banking System we need.
 The Credit Unions need to look at radical survival options as their future is under serious threat.

 The Proposal is to setup 10 Regional Public Banks in the 26 Counties and a Central Service Provider (CSP) for the banks.
 The CSP will be setup first, it will provide all IT, MIT, Product Design, Auditing Services etc. for the banks.

 The plan is to initially setup the CSP and two or four pilot Regional Public Banks which will be used to refine and perfect the business model.
 The remaining banks will be established over the following years.

 The Post Office Network:

-It is proposed to use the Post Office Network as service outlets for the Regional Public Banks.
+The Post Office Network could also serve as service outlets for the Regional Public Banks.